 After convincing the reader of the importance and impact of your proposed work, this section explains how you will conduct your research.
 Explain the specific approach that will be used to meet the research goals.
-The suggested length for this entire section is 1-2 pages.
+The suggested length for this entire section is one to two pages.